Loneliness is marked by a sense of isolation.

 Solitude, on the other hand, is a state of being alone without being lonely and can lead to self-awareness.

-Solitude is a time that can be used for reflection, inner searching or growth or enjoyment of some kind.
-Deep reading requires solitude, so does experiencing the beauty of nature.
+Solitude is a time that can be used for reflection, inner searching, growth, or enjoyment of some kind.
+Deep reading requires solitude, and so does experiencing the beauty of nature.
 Thinking and creativity usually do too.

 Solitude is something you choose.